r00tman/Keydion/README.md

 I did try to find the software he used for quite some time, but it was just easier to DIY the tool myself.
 I mostly found web-based solutions, but I could not comfortably use them in my DAW for different reasons.

-Being a native app, **keydion** allows "it just works" MIDI integration, low latency, etc.
+Being a native app, **Keydion** allows "it just works" MIDI integration, low latency, etc.
 The downside is that I did this in SwiftUI for **macOS only** despite having other options which would have been cross-platform, e.g., Rust+gtk+midir.

 ## Features